venuraja79/venuraja79.github.io/_posts/2020-10-04-topic-models.markdown

 ---
 layout: single
-title:  "Building Topic models for Text"
+title:  "Learnings & Best practices from building Topic models"
 date:   2020-10-04 09:01:10 +0530
 categories: jekyll update
 ---

-## Text Text everywhere.
+## Text, Text everywhere.
 With the rise of social media, short messaging platforms such as twitter, technology discussion forums such as stackoverflow, hacker news and reddit see continuous activity.
 As a result, lot of text gets generated and this momentum will continue in future not just in English language but also in lot of other regional,